mulle-core/mulle-atinit/README.md

 |-----------------------------------
 | ![Mulle kybernetiK tag](https://img.shields.io/github/tag/mulle-core/mulle-atinit.svg?branch=release) [![Build Status](https://github.com/mulle-core/mulle-atinit/workflows/CI/badge.svg?branch=release)](https://github.com/mulle-core/mulle-atinit/actions)

-You must **statically** link this library with your executable.
-All other libraries can stay dynamic or static as you choose.
+You must **statically** link the mulle-atinit library with your executable.
 Ensure that global symbols are exported and that the whole library is linked to the executable and not optimized away by the linker.

 Platform | Linker Flags
 ---------|--------------------------------------------------
-Linux    | `-Wl,--export-dynamic -Wl,--whole-archive -Wl,--no-as-needed`
+Linux    | `-Wl,--export-dynamic -Wl,--whole-archive`
 macos    | -force_load <library>

 Any participating shared library constructor uses